 The Third Party Contracts and Outsourcing Policy is aligned with applicable Company policies, while addressing the regulatory obligations applicable to the Company.
-It has been designed to satisfy the requirements in respect of European Union (Insurance and Reinsurance) Regulations 2015 (Solvency II Regulations).
+It has been designed to satisfy the requirements in respect of European Union (Insurance and Reinsurance) Regulations 2015 (Solvency II Regulations) and has been updated to comply with the requirements of the Central Bank of Ireland's Cross-Industry Guidance on Outsourcing (December 2021).
 The Third Party Contracts and Outsourcing Policy applies to all outsourcing arrangements, irrespective of whether they are classified as critical, important or non-critical and is supported by the Company's outsourcing process and procedures.